NightOwl888/BoboBrowse.Net/README.md

 Bobo-Browse.Net
 ===============

-__NOTES__:This version of Bobo-Browse.Net is build for Lucene.Net 3.0 that based on BoboBrowse.Net(https://bobo.codeplex.com/) source code.
+__NOTES__:This Bobo-Browse.Net is build for Lucene.Net 3.x that based on the BoboBrowse.Net(https://bobo.codeplex.com/) project.

 If you want re-build,you will need a some of third party library that can by Nuget tool get it.